10 Best Banks in California for June 2023

 2. First Citizens Bank “First

-🏆 Best Full-Service Bank
+🏆 Best Checking Accounts

 While it’s headquartered in North Carolina, First Citizens Bank is one of the best banks for California residents who live near one of its West Coast branches.

+It’s one of the best full-service banks if you’re looking to access several accounts and financial services in one place.
 You can choose from a wealth of personal banking products, like checking and savings accounts, CDs, Money Market Accounts, and credit cards.
-There are three checking accounts, and one savings account, with low, waivable account fees and minimal account requirements.

 The bank also has several small business and commercial banking products.
 In addition to its banking products, it provides mortgages, auto loans, personal loans, and specialized loans for purchases like RVs and boats.
+What’s more, you can secure insurance policies, invest, and save for retirement with First Citizens’ online platform and mobile app.

 Pros: